dankelley/dek_blog/_posts/README.md

 3. Go one level up, and then use `git add`, then `git commit` and finally `git push` to update the content on the server.
 4. Wait 5 minutes or so, and then check the webpage to see if the update worked, and if you like the look of the content.
-It